West Highland White Terrier vs Whippet: Complete Comparison (2026)

 Health and Lifespan Comparison

 West Highland White Terrier has a typical lifespan of 13-15 years, while Whippet lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-West Highland White Terrier is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+West Highland White Terrier is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
 Whippet faces its own health challenges including Heart Conditions, Eye Conditions, Other Concerns.
 West Highland White Terrier has 2 documented predispositions compared to 3 for Whippet, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health